A Texas teen went missing on Christmas Eve. Authorities believe she could be in imminent danger

 “We’ve gone day and night, scraping our legs, not eating, just helping,” Estrella told WOAI.

-And with local investigators working “basically around the clock” to find Camila, according to Salazar, her mother is asking for prayers that her holiday will end with joy.
+And with local investigators working “basically around the clock” to find Mendoza Olmos, according to Salazar, her mother is asking for prayers that her holiday will end with joy.

 “Please bring her back to us, or if my girl is watching, come back.
 That’s what we’re asking for,” Olmos told KWEX.